The Queen Elizabeth Theatre is a performance venue in downtown Vancouver that hosts plays, concerts and other performing arts productions.

 Located at 630 Hamilton Street in downtown Vancouver, the Queen Elizabeth Theatre was built in 1959 and named after the current monarch of both Canada and the UK.
 It was created as part of an international design competition and it became a model for many theatre houses across North America.

 Since its start, the venue has hosted numerous symphony and opera performances.
-Today it is the home to Ballet British Columbia, Vancouver Ballet, Broadway Across Canada’s Vancouver touring productions, and many other larger shows.
+Today it is the home to Ballet British Columbia, Vancouver Ballet, Vancouver Opera, Broadway Across Canada’s Vancouver touring productions, and many other larger shows.
+Goh Ballet Nutcracker also performs here in December.

 Vancouver Civic Theatres

 As well as the Queen Elizabeth Theatre, there are three other venues included in the Vancouver Civic Theatres group of locations.
 The Annex is a cabaret-style theatre, the Orpheum is an elegant 90-year-old venue, and the Vancouver Playhouse is a cozy smaller theatre.
-All of these venues are owned and managed by the City of Vancouver.
+The City of Vancouver owns and manages all of these venues.

 Queen Elizabeth Theatre’s Interior